timf34/github-engagement-stats/README.md

      `owner1/repoA,owner2/repoB` (adds or replaces the auto list).

 That’s it.
 The workflow runs every night at 00:07 UTC and appends one row per repo to `/data/*.csv`.
+It also builds `/stats.md` as a lightweight dashboard of total/lifetime stats.

 Run it straight away via **Actions → “📊 GitHub traffic snapshot” → Run workflow** if you don’t want to wait.

 ---